ocore-framework/OCore/README.md

 }
 ```

 The eventing system is many-to-many, as in: Events can be raised anywhere in the code where you can get a hold of the event aggregator and each event can be handled by multiple handlers.
+Under the hood it is implemented with Orleans implicit stream subscriptions.